dc4eu/educational-pilot/README.md

 | RFC-003   | [To be defined](docs/rfc003-to-be-defined.md) |

-## 4. Use Cases by project
+## 4 Use Cases by project

-For each of the different projects where uSelf is han been applied, they have been identified some specific use cases.
-This section is devoted for providing a view of those specific uses cases by project
+For each of the different projects where uSelf has been applied, they some specific use cases have been identified.
+This section is devoted for providing a view of those specific uses cases by project.

 ### 4.1 DC4EU